 Have an intentional conversation with fellow students, college faculty and staff (advising and career advisors are trained in helping students select a major), family, friends and professional connections.
 When faced with making decisions you are uncertain of, talking with the people in your network can help you make good choices, and can lead to connecting to alumni and professionals with similar majors in various career fields.

-All students are welcome to stop by the Office of Career Services to speak with Director of Career Services Melissa Marietta in order to learn about various self-assessment tools and personality inventories (such as Meyers-Briggs) or consider their Strengths Quest results from FLP 101, or see the Personal Style Inventory with in the “Toolbox for Choosing a Major”.
+All students are welcome to stop by the Office of Career Services to learn about various self-assessment tools and personality inventories (such as Meyers-Briggs) or consider their Strengths Quest results from FLP 101, or see the Personal Style Inventory with in the “Toolbox for Choosing a Major”.